Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "...What will this mean for me?"

-"Well...mostly good things!
-You will experience prolonged life, heightened resistance to disease...basically, you will live as you have lived since your rescue from Nightmare.
+"Well... mostly good things!
+You will experience prolonged life, heightened resistance to disease... basically, you will live as you have lived since your rescue from Nightmare.
 There are some side-effects you should note…"

 "...Such as?"